Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

     1. Use different wallets, address types, amounts… Devise interesting life-like scenarios.
 Imitate KYC bitcoin purchases too for the sake of having some doxxed UTXOs to practice with
     2. Use consistent labeling.
 E.g.: **To: btcplebs; reason: donation** (lol)
     3. When receiving: **From: joe; reason: sale of old laptop**
-    4. You can override Sparrow’s coin selection by hovering on one of the inputs and clicking the little “x” icon on the Transaction Graph in the Transaction creation window
+    4. You can override Sparrow’s coin selection by hovering on one of the inputs and clicking the little `“x”` icon on the Transaction Graph in the Transaction creation window
     5. You can **make** a doxxing change UTXO **unspendable** by going to UTXOs tab and right click on the “Outputs” column of that specific UTXO.
 The context menu gives the option to “**freeze**” the UTXO
     6. This way it became unspendable until you “**unfreeze**” it
-2. Read Sparrow docs on [spending privately](https://sparrowwallet.com/docs/spending-privately.html)
+2. 💡 Read Sparrow docs on [spending privately](https://sparrowwallet.com/docs/spending-privately.html)
     7. Many of these privacy practices will become usable when we get to mainnet
 3. Create followup transactions using UTXOs from your initial transactions as inputs.
-Use sparrow privacy info icon and transaction visualization along with your labels:
+Use Sparrow privacy info icon and transaction visualization along with your labels:
     8. Transactions with good privacy practices
     9. Transactions with potentially doxxing bad privacy practices
 4. Analyze the privacy implications of these followup transactions based on heuristics you learned about.
 Be the evil chain analysis company.
 Use a blockchain explorer and add any other external data you would be using to doxx yourself
 5. Export your wallet history and **labels **by generating a Sparrow wallet export file(this feature is based on a BIP so other wallets will implement it in time to be compatible)
     10. Select the wallet to be exported on the wallets tab
-    11. File --> Export --> Select sparrow --> Save file
+    11. `File` --> `Export` --> Select sparrow --> Save file
     12. The export will use your wallet encryption password to store it safely
-    13. Save the export in your Keepass Database(Advanced --> Add in the Attachments section)
+    13. Save the export in your Keepass Database(`Advanced` --> `Add` in the Attachments section)
     14. Delete the watch-only wallet from Sparrow
-    15. Restore from the Keepass database(Advanced --> Select attachment --> Save) and reload it in Sparrow
+    15. Restore from the Keepass database(`Advanced` --> Select attachment --> `Save`) and reload it in Sparrow
     16. Find your precious labels recovered
 6. Share the experience with friends and the group!